Stuycs-K/project03-final-10-pany-wus-lil/DEVLOG.md

 Server rereads from clients after round ends, allowing for multiple rounds Deck established; last client's card is stored in the top of the deck in preparation for the next client to use More advanced debugging print function
+Attempted to debug: client sometimes reads card on deck and isturn in a single read, blocking the consecutive read ~ 2 hours